pinyili2/arbd2/README.md

 Note that ARBD has been developed using CUDA-9.0 and targets NVIDIA GPUs featuring 6.0 compute capability.
 The code should work with devices with compute capability >=2.0, but there are no guarantees.

-Older versions of CUDA are not compatible with SM 6.0, so you may need to change the SMS variable in the makefile, or specify it as an argument to make.

 ## Usage